mk-fg/pulseaudio-mixer-cli/README.md

 There is now also "pa-mixer-mk2.py" script in the repo, which is a rewrite of the original version, and might have some extra features and/or bugs.

+### Warning

+As of pulseaudio-6.0, loading module-dbus-protocol issues following warnings:

+	[pulseaudio] module-dbus-protocol.c: module-dbus-protocol is
+	  currently unsupported, and can sometimes cause PulseAudio crashes.
+	[pulseaudio] module-dbus-protocol.c: The most popular use
+	  cases for module-dbus-protocol are related to changing equalizer settings and LADSPA plugin parameters at runtime.
+	[pulseaudio] module-dbus-protocol.c: If you don't use such functionality, it's possible that you don't actually need this module.

+I haven't experienced any crashes with newer PA versions first-hand, and killing/restarting PA seem to only cause a brief sound disruption, but if that is indeed a problem, currently there is no way to use this script without the module (though probably not hard to rewrite it to use PA protocol instead, patches welcome!).

 ### Requirements

 * Python 2.7